 – uncomfortable / awkward / lacking confidence in social situations

 NB: It should go without saying, of course, that the human personality is an extremely complex phenomenon, therefore the above A,B,C,D model of personality represents something of an oversimplification.

 What Factors In Childhood Have A Significant Effect On Whether We Develop A Healthy Or Unhealthy Personality Type?

 We are more likely to develop a healthy personality in adulthood if:

-– as infants our primary caregivers help us to develop a sense of security, trust and calm by soothing/holding/hugging/stroking/being spoken to softly and comfortingly etc. In relation to this it is important to remember that if our primary caregivers frequently interacts with us in a state of anxiety when we are infants we are likely to sense / pick up on this anxiety and are thereby at higher than normal risk of developing an anxious personality ourselves.
+– as infants, our primary caregivers help us to develop a sense of security, trust and calm by soothing/holding/hugging/stroking/being spoken to softly and comfortingly etc. In relation to this, it is important to remember that if our primary caregivers frequently interact with us in a state of anxiety when we are infants we are likely to sense/pick up on this anxiety and are thereby at higher than normal risk of developing an anxious personality ourselves.

 – as children, our feelings are accepted and affirmed by our primary caregivers and they display empathy towards us.
 Having our feelings minimized, dismissed or invalidated with derogatory remarks such as: what are you crying about you big baby? are psychologically damaging as they result in us repressing our emotions which stores up problems for the future.

 – as children, our primary caregivers help us to develop our own problem-solving skills and strategies to help enable us to deal with life’s inevitable myriad problems and difficulties in practical and constructive ways rather than being overwhelmed by the anxiety they may evoke in us.

 – as children, we learn by modelling our behaviours upon those of our primary caregivers.
 Thus, it is important our role models set a positive example and show us how to deal with difficult emotions such as fear and anger in an effective manner.